ortiza5/modding-vivaldi/using-mods/installation.md

 manager, you may have to enable something like “show file name extensions” to see these endings.

-To edit a plain text file instead, usually you can right-click on it, choose something like “open with” and then select a text editor.
+To edit a plain text file, usually you can right-click on it, choose something like “open with” and then select a text editor.

 [mk-textfile]:#creating-a-plain-text-file